Glenville Nutrition Clinic

 Nutrients

-A good quality multivitamin and mineral, specifically designed for the menopause, should form the foundation of the supplement programme.
+A good quality multivitamin and mineral, specifically designed for menopause, should form the foundation of the supplement programme.
 This supplement should contain vital nutrients for bone health, good levels of antioxidants to help slow down the ageing process, and other important vitamins and minerals, such as the B vitamins and chromium, to help keep blood-sugar levels balanced.
 It should also contain calcium, magnesium, manganese, boron and vitamin D for good bone health.

 Vitamin C helps to build up collagen which gives skin its elasticity and it is therefore helpful in the prevention and treatment of vaginal dryness (which can cause discomfort when the vagina loses some of its ‘stretch’).
 It can also help retain the elasticity in the urinary tract and so prevent leakage or stress incontinence, which is common at the menopause.
 Collagen is also important for your bones.